Argus-Labs/world-cli/README.md

 - https://github.com/charmbracelet/bubbletea for the tui framework
 - https://github.com/charmbracelet/bubbles for tui widgets that work with bubbletea

-All this does is clone the project.
+All this does is clone the starter-game-template.

 Test with these commands in the project dir run:
 1. `go build`